The insider advice on this page is from Wendy’s Trusted Travel Expert for Central Asia and the Silk Road: Zulya Rajabova of Silk Road Treasure Tours.

 The mud fortresses at Ayaz Kala, in the Karakalpak region, are a truly fascinating, inexpensive destination.
 Travelers can explore archaeological treasures from the fourth century B.C., ride camels, and overnight in a yurt (where they’ll be treated to a performance of traditional desert music under the stars).
 Easily accessible from Ayaz Kala is the world-class Savitsky Collection of “forbidden” Russian avant-garde art; the story connected to this museum is a terrific tale of one man’s secret mission against Soviet-style repression.

 Stopping for tea at a chaikana, or Central Asian teahouse, in Bukhara’s Labi Khaus complex, where several seventeenth-century madrassas surround a long, rectangular pond.
 Shaded by 500-year-old mulberry trees, it’s a relaxing spot in a busy city, a traditional tea market and meeting place for friends.
-Ask any of the locals to recount one of the humorous stories of Khodga Nasreddin, a thirteenth-century philosopher who disguised his moral lessons in amusing anecdotes; his statue is nearby.
+Ask any of the locals to recount one of the humorous stories of Khodga Nasreddin, a 13th-century philosopher who disguised his moral lessons in amusing anecdotes; his statue is nearby.

 In Tashkent: Alisher Navoi National Park.
 This man-made park is an oasis of green with ornamental gardens, a lake, canals, cafés, plazas, and fountains.
 Head to the fountains behind the Palace of People’s Friendship, where you’ll find the Abul Kasim Madrassah, which now houses artisans’ workshops.
 There’s a nice view of the lake and the bright blue dome of the Uzbek parliament, and on Saturdays the nearby Navruz wedding house hosts many such celebrations.